larytet/MyPerfectThings/distributed-tcp-ip-stack.md

-HTTP/HTTPS Proxy running on top of a distribute tcp/ip stack.
+HTTP/HTTPS Proxy running on top of a distributed tcp/ip stack.
 The goal is to ensure delivery of all packets even if a few nodes go down, get restarted.